krb5/krb5/doc/rst_source/krb_admins/conf_files/kadm5_acl.rst

     principal  permissions  [target_principal]  [restrictions]

-Line order in the ACL file is important.
-The first matching entry will control access for an actor principal on a target principal.
+.. note:: Line order in the ACL file is important.
+The first matching entry
+          will control access for an actor principal on a target principal.

 *principal*
     (Partially or fully qualified Kerberos principal name.)
 Specifies